 2. Are training activities documented?
 If yes, please describe training ng and method of record-keeping.
-Yes ☐ If no, explain Training activities are not c No ☒ measurable goals described below. urrently documented, but will be in accordance with REQUIREMENTS FOR CO NTRACTORS OVERSIGHT Are contractors hired by the permittee to perform municipal mai control measures? intenance activities required to comply with all municipal operations Yes No ⊠ If no, explain County operations control measures are not currently documented but will be under the new stormwater management plan.
+Yes ☐ If no, explain Training activities are not c measurable goals described below.
+REQUIREMENTS FOR CO NTRACTORS OVERSIGHT 1.
+Are contractors hired by the permittee to perform municipal mai control measures? intenance activities required to comply with all municipal operations Yes No ⊠ If no, explain County operations control measures are not currently documented but will be under the new stormwater management plan.
 2. Are oversight procedures documented?
-If yes, please describe \$ SOP.
+If yes, please describe SOP.
 Yes